PyCQA/autoflake/README.md

                         remove all duplicate keys in objects --remove-unused-variables
                         remove unused variables
+  --remove-rhs-for-unused-variables
-  --version             show program's version number and exit --quiet               Suppress output if there are no issues -v, --verbose         print more verbose logs (you can repeat `-v` to make it more verbose)
+                        remove RHS of statements when removing unused variables (unsafe) --version             show program's version number and exit --quiet               Suppress output if there are no issues -v, --verbose         print more verbose logs (you can repeat `-v` to make it more verbose)